EdDuarte/website/content/posts/time-series-analysis-platform.md

 - In highly heterogeneous use cases, there is a need to compare data from different measurements and source devices;
-- Why webapps?
+- Why web apps?
 Because of recent developments made to web technologies and the near-universal availability of browsers;
 - Time series alone cannot convey meaning, only allude to it.